marcus-yeagle/grebble/README.md

 ## Troubleshooting

 ### "No API key configured"
-Open the Pebble app on your phone, go to the Grok app settings, and enter your xAI API key.
+Open the Pebble app on your phone, go to the Grebble app settings, and enter your xAI API key.

 ### Voice dictation not working on iOS
 **This is expected.** Apple removed support for Pebble voice dictation years ago.
 Use the Quick Replies feature instead: